mpvnet-player/mpv.net/README.md

 mpv.net is a modern desktop media player for Windows based on the popular [mpv](https://mpv.io) player.

-mpv.net is designed to be mpv compatible, almost all mpv features are available because they are all contained in libmpv, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net.
+mpv.net is designed to be mpv compatible, almost all mpv features are available, this means the official [mpv manual](https://mpv.io/manual/master/) applies to mpv.net.

 mpv focuses on the usage of the command line and the terminal, mpv.net retains the ability to be used from the command line and